hpvision/mjpeg-proxy/README.md

 It will read the mjpeg stream from port 8080 and proxy it to port 8888- also writing the images to disk in the data directory.

+To test:

+open a web browser to:
+http://localhost:8080 (to see the original webcam mjpeg feed)

+and

+http://localhost:8888 (to see the proxied feed on port 8888)